Alaska Statehood Act: Opposition

 With the help of the referendum, Bartlett was able to introduce a bill to Congress.
 The bill, however, was immediately shot down by a coalition of Democrats and Republicans.
-(Republicans feared that Alaska would be unable to raise enough taxes due to its small population, and end up as a welfare state.
-The Southern Democrats feared more pro-civil rights congressmen.)
-To retaliate, Gruening established the "Alaska Statehood Committee" in 1949.
+Republicans feared that Alaska would be unable to raise enough taxes due to its small population and end up as a welfare state while Southern Democrats feared more pro-civil rights congressmen.
+In retaliation, Gruening established the "Alaska Statehood Committee" in 1949.
 He encouraged journalists, newspaper editors, politicians, and members of national and labor organizations to help use their positions and power to make the issue of Alaskan statehood more known.
-He gathered a group of 100 prominent figures, including Eleanor Roosevelt, actor James Cagney, writers Pearl S. Buck and John Gunther, historian Arthur M. Schlesinger, Jr, and theologian Reinhold Niebuhr, who all stood for the Alaskan cause.
+He gathered a group of 100 prominent figures, including Eleanor Roosevelt, actor James Cagney, writers Pearl S. Buck and John Gunther, historian Arthur M. Schlesinger Jr., and theologian Reinhold Niebuhr, who all stood for the Alaskan cause.
 Another bill was introduced to Congress in 1949 and passed in the House by a 186 to 146 vote in 1950.
-However, the bill was then shot down in the Senate, again for fear of adding more Democrats to the 81st Congress (1949–1951) Democratic (54 seats) Republican (42 seats).
-On February 27, 1952, the Senate by a one-vote margin (45-44) killed the statehood bill for another year.
-Southern Democrats had threatened a filibuster to delay consideration.
+However, the bill was then shot down in the Senate, again for fear of adding more Democrats to the 81st Congress (1949–1951), as the Democrats already had 54 seats to 42 Republican seats.
+On February 27, 1952, the Senate by a one-vote margin (45–44) killed the statehood bill for another year, with Southern Democrats having threatened a filibuster to delay consideration.
 In the 1954 State of the Union address, Eisenhower referred to statehood for Hawaii (then a Republican-leaning territory) but not Alaska (then a Democratic-leaning territory).
 By March, frustrated by Eisenhower's refusal to support statehood for Alaska, a Senate coalition led by Democrats tied the fates of Alaska and Hawaii statehood together as one package.
 The procedural move was backed by some Southern Democrats, concerned about the addition of new votes in the civil rights for blacks movement, in the hope of defeating both measures.

 Increasing public interest

 Six members of the Senate Interior and Insular Affairs Committee, including Senator Butler, went to Alaska in order to hold public hearings and see for themselves what the public sentiment was in Alaska.
 In response to the visit, Alaskans would not let Americans forget the cause.
 Citizens sent Christmas cards reading "Make [Alaskans'] future bright/Ask your Senator for statehood/And start the New Year right."
 Women made bouquets of Alaska's flower, the Forget-Me-Not and sent them to members of Congress.
 Movements such as "Operation Statehood" also put increasing pressure on Congress.
 "Lack of public interest" could no longer be used as a feasible excuse to prevent statehood.

-In 1954 territorial governor B. Frank Heintzleman proposed that Alaska be divided at the 156th meridian west.
+In 1954, territorial governor B. Frank Heintzleman proposed that Alaska be divided at the 156th meridian west.
 Most Alaskans opposed his proposal.